Addressing the Housing Needs of People with Spinal Cord Injury / Dysfunction

 Who is eligible to participate:

-The Home Accessibility Toolkit Project is now open for research participation and is recruiting:
+The Home Accessibility Toolkit Project is recruiting:

-Canadians living with spinal cord injury;
+Canadians living with spinal cord injury/dysfunction;

 Just say “Yes!
 Sign me up!” and you can improve accessibility in Ontario and help us serve, support and advocate for and with people with spinal cord injury and other disabilities.